exanova-y/exanova-y/README.md

-## Hi there
+ദ്ദി(˵•̀ᴗ -˵)✧ Infinite complexity is always right around the corner.

-📫 How to reach me: watermoonlon@gmail.com
+How to reach me: x.com/indiraschka
-Telegram/X @indiraschka

 <!--
 **exanova-y/exanova-y** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.